spakker/ai-loan-underwriting-agent/README.md

 - Make sure all dependencies are installed correctly
 - Check that uploaded files are in PDF format

-## 📝 Note
+## 📝 Notes

 - The application requires a valid OpenAI API key for the GPT-4 integration
-- Ensure uploaded documents are in PDF format
+- Only PDF documents are supported
 - Large PDF files may take longer to process
+- The application uses industry-standard metrics for risk assessment
+- All financial calculations are performed with proper validation to prevent errors